BACK TO TOP

 Read NOTES

-The relaxed but confident cattleman in the center looks directly at the photographer.
+The relaxed but self-assured cattleman in the center looks at the photographer.
 The gesture of his left arm sets off an undulating wave pattern, extending through the horns of the steers, and is set against the stark black rectangular openings of the building in the rear.

 Read NOTES